transferzero/api-documentation/_docs/transaction-flow.md

 * 1x - transaction is awaiting
 * 2x - recipient action required
 * 3xx - temporary error.
 We will retry the transaction at a later date.
-* 4xx - recipient error
+* 4xx - recipient error.
+Update recipient details or cancel this transaction.
 * 5xx - sender / fatal error hence transaction cannot be processed

 # Cancelling recipients and transactions